x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 |Port|Port 587 (recommended) or port 25|
 |TLS/StartTLS|Enabled|
 |Username/email address and password|Enter the sign-in credentials of the hosted mailbox being used|
+|

 #### TLS and other encryption options

 Determine what version of TLS your device supports by checking the device guide or with the vendor.
-If your device or application doesn't support TLS 1.2 or above:
+If your device or application doesn't support TLS 1.2 or above, you have the following alternatives:

-- Use direct send (Option 2) or Microsoft 365 or Office 365 SMTP relay (Option 3) for sending mail instead (depending on your requirements).
+- Depending on your requirements, use [direct send (Option 2)](#option-2-send-mail-directly-from-your-printer-or-application-to-microsoft-365-or-office-365-direct-send) or [Microsoft 365 or Office 365 SMTP relay (Option 3)](#option-3-configure-a-connector-to-send-mail-using-microsoft-365-or-office-365-smtp-relay) instead.

-- Use an on-premises Exchange server (or another SMTP email server) if your device is unable to meet the previous requirements for connecting to Microsoft 365 or Office 365.
-In fact, you might find it easier to manage multiple devices and applications that send email messages in an on-premises Exchange server instead of connecting them all to Microsoft 365 or Office 365 directly.
-The Exchange server would relay messages in the same way that a device would use Microsoft 365 or Office 365 to relay messages using Option 3 below.
-You can find out more about configuring your own email server to send emails to Microsoft 365 or Office 365 here: [Set up connectors to route mail between Microsoft 365 or Office 365 and your own email servers](use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md).
+- Use an on-premises email server (Exchange Server or any other SMTP server) to relay mail if your device is unable to meet the previous requirements for connecting to Microsoft 365 or Office 365.
+In fact, you might find it easier to configure and manage an on-premises SMTP server to relay messages from your devices and applications, especially if you have many devices and applications that send email.

+To find out more about configuring your own email server to send mail to Microsoft 365 or Office 365, see [Set up connectors to route mail between Microsoft 365 or Office 365 and your own email servers](use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md).

 > [!NOTE]
 > If your device recommends or defaults to port 465, it doesn't support SMTP AUTH client submission.